2011Scape/2011scape.github.io/index.md

 layout: default
 ---

-Welcome to 2011Scape, an open-source emulation of RuneScape as it was on October 4th, 2011.
-We encourage all newcomers to the project, whether you're interested in playing single-player, on the official world, or contributing whether you're an entry-level or an experienced developer.
-2011Scape is licensed with Apache-2.0, and all use or distribution of the code follows the license' permissions.
+Welcome to **2011Scape**, an open-source emulation of **RuneScape** as it was on October 4th, 2011.
+We encourage all newcomers to the project, whether you're interested in playing single-player, on the official world, or contributing whether you're an entry-level or an experienced developer. **2011Scape** is licensed with **Apache-2.0**, and all use or distribution of the code follows the license' permissions.

-2011Scape was built from the original RSMod v1 release, and can be found at their GitHub located [here](https://github.com/Tomm0017/rsmod).
+**2011Scape** was built from the original **RSMod v1 release**, and can be found at their GitHub located [here](https://github.com/Tomm0017/rsmod).

 # Useful Links